Bryan-Tal/Med-Dash/README.md

 ## Navigating to the website
-You can access the [main page here](https://med-dash.netlify.app/).
-The site includes a login system for user profiles.
-If you'd like to see an example profile, feel free to contact me at bryantalavera.gomez@gmail.com.
-You can also check out the [poster](https://github.com/Bryan-Tal/react-med-dash/blob/main/med_dash_poster.pdf)!
+You can explore the [main page here](https://med-dash.netlify.app/), which features a fully functional login system for user profiles.
+If you're interested in viewing a sample profile, feel free to reach out to me at bryantalavera.gomez@gmail.com.
+Additionally, don’t miss the opportunity to check out the [poster](https://github.com/Bryan-Tal/react-med-dash/blob/main/med_dash_poster.pdf)!

 ## Downloading and Running This Code (*For Development*)
 In order to properly run this code, you must copy this repository into a local machine, and then change to the dashboard website directory. <br>Once you've changed into the correct directory (It will be named something similar to "Data-Integrated-Patient-Dash.github.io/"). <br>